CaseyLeeMurphy/PokemonApp/README.md

 Step 5: Type "npm start" to boot up the app.

 All done!
 The server will display to the console that it is listening.
 Head to your browser and type "localhost:3000" in the URL.
-It should look like this:
+After you look up some pokemon and add them to your team, it should look like this:

 ![](https://github.com/CaseyLeeMurphy/PokemonApp/blob/master/mainScreen.png)